Henry Horne, 1st Baron Horne: Early military career

 Henry Horne, presumably in the earlier stages of his military career.

 From 1899 to 1902 Horne fought with the cavalry in the Second Boer War in South Africa under Sir John French.
 He received the brevet promotion to lieutenant colonel on 29 November 1900, and in the latter stages of the war served as a remount officer and was mentioned in despatches.
 Following the end of hostilities in June 1902 he returned to England, leaving Cape Town in the SS Norman which arrived in Southampton in late August that year.

 In November 1905 he received a substantive promotion to lieutenant colonel and served with the Royal Horse Artillery (RHA) under Douglas Haig.

 He was promoted to colonel and succeeded Frederick Wing as a staff officer for Royal Horse and Field Artillery in September 1910.
 His military career was unremarkable until May 1912 when he was promoted to temporary brigadier general and appointed inspector of royal horse and royal field artillery.
+He was made a CB in January 1914 in the 1914 New Year Honours.

 First World War

-War broke out two years later and Horne was appointed to command a force of artillery under Lieutenant-General Douglas Haig, who commanded I Corps.
-At the Battle of Mons, Horne distinguished himself with a rearguard action that allowed Haig's I Corps to retreat almost effortlessly; admittedly the German Army made few attacks toward Haig's forces, as they were occupied by Sir Horace Smith-Dorrien's costly defensive action.
+Belgium and France

+A half length portrait of General Sir Henry Horne in uniform and peaked cap, sitting on a chair with his arms folded.

+War broke out in the summer of 1914 and Horne, after departing for service in France with the first wave of the British Expeditionary Force (BEF), "established a reputation as a skilful and experienced commander of artillery" whilst serving as BGRA to Lieutenant General Sir Douglas Haig, who commanded I Corps.
+At the Battle of Mons, Horne "was given command of the Corps rearguard by Haig and performed with great success".

+Horne fought with distinction in the BEF's actions throughout 1914; in October of that year, he was promoted to major general, “for distinguished conduct in the Field”.

+A few months later, in January 1915, he was given command of the 2nd Division.

+This is very good news, the command of a Division is a great compliment for a gunner.

-Horne fought with distinction in the British Expeditionary Force's (BEF) actions throughout 1914; in October of that year, he was promoted to major-general, “for distinguished conduct in the Field”, and created a Companion of the Order of the Bath.
-A few months later, he was given command of the 2nd Division.
-In May 1915, Horne's division participated in the first British night attack of the war, distinguishing itself at the Battle of Festubert; the attack faltered, partly because the artillery ran out of ammunition.
-The media launched vicious attacks on the Secretary of State for War, Lord Kitchener; the blame was eventually laid on Field Marshal French who was forced to resign at the year's end.
+In May, Horne's division participated in the first British night attack of the war, distinguishing itself at the Battle of Festubert; the attack faltered, partly because the artillery ran out of ammunition.
+The media launched vicious attacks on the Secretary of State for War, Field Marshal Lord Kitchener; the blame was eventually laid on Field Marshal French who was forced to resign at the year's end.
 Significantly, the artillery were reorganised after this fiasco at Horne's suggestion.
+Under his command, the division also saw significant action during the Battle of Loos.

 Middle East

-In November 1915, Horne accompanied Lord Kitchener to the Dardanelles, where they organised and executed the evacuation of Gallipoli.
-For several months, Horne was placed in charge of the Suez Canal defences (and given command of the XV Corps).
+In November 1915, Horne accompanied Lord Kitchener to the Dardanelles, where they organised and executed the evacuation of Gallipoli which took place in December 1915 and January 1916.

+For several months after this, Horne was placed in charge of the Suez Canal defences (and given command of the XV Corps).